Popular Executive Committee of Valencia: The Socialized Economy Regulatory Council (CRES)

 Subsequently, in Villena, the Socialized Economy Regulatory Council (CRES) was jointly founded by CEP remnants from the UGT and the CNT, in response to the economic and social conditions in place during the Spanish Civil War.
-It was created on April 22, 1937 in order to socialize the city's economy, after a massive expropriation of industry and agriculture.
+It was created on April 22, 1937, in order to socialize the city's economy, after a massive expropriation of industry and agriculture.
 Its main objectives were to increase production, collaborate in the acquisition of raw materials, distribute and sell manufactured products, and provide financial assistance to workers and families.
 Its founding act entered the Ministry of Economy and Labor of Alicante on April 27.

 The council was formed by all the capital and possessions of the thirteen socialized industrial branches in Villena: Retail, Footwear, Oil, Salt, Wines and Alcohols, Flour, Agriculture, Plaster, Metallurgy, Textiles, Clothing, Furniture and Building Materials.
 The workshops were mainly in Villena, although there were also some in Yecla, Caudete, Sax and Biar, among others.
 It was structured by a president, a secretary and a treasurer together with the thirteen directors from each of the thirteen sections.
 These directors were in turn the chairmen of the Board of Directors of each of the industries, making it easy to check the total daily balance of cash and dedicate it to the industry that needed it the most, or what greatest benefits it could obtain for the good of the general community.

 As the year 1937 progressed, the task of obtaining raw materials and selling manufactured products became more difficult.
 However, the CRES made it possible to reactivate some productive sectors, open new markets, increase production and create numerous jobs, contrary to what happened in other localities where industries were still in private hands.
 The joint production of the companies that made up the CRES, before 1936, gave a monthly average of 535,000 pesetas, while at the end of 1937 the monthly production was 1,897,000 pesetas on average, with 194.7% more employees than the previous period.
 The only sectors that did not grow were flour, plaster, construction materials and retail.
 Due to the increase in the prices of basic necessities and the freezing of wages, the creation of a consumer cooperative was proposed, which was established on August 26, 1937, although it did not open its doors on May 3, 1938.
 It distributed basic necessities at cost price to the workers of the CRES companies.

-In mid-1938 the Textile industry had to close due to a lack of cotton, so some employees were relocated to other industries and the others continued to earn 4 days a week, leading to an administrative crisis, since the other industiras were less and less willing to cover the deficit of this one.
+In mid-1938 the Textile industry had to close due to a lack of cotton, so some employees were relocated to other industries and the others continued to earn 4 days a week, leading to an administrative crisis, since the other industries were less and less willing to cover the deficit of this one.
 In the different discussions that took place on various topics, there were constant disputes between the UGT and CNT, which finally resulted in an agreement to divide the workers of the CRES into two groups according to their union.